umccr/orcabus/lib/workload/stateless/metadata_manager/src/README.md

 # Metadata manager

-The `MetadataManager` is one of the microservice within the UMCCR OrcaBus that manages the metadata records used for the BioInformatics pipelines.
+The `MetadataManager` is one of the microservices within the UMCCR OrcaBus that manages the metadata records used for the BioInformatics pipelines.
 The service will be responsible to make records to stay up to date and able to sync records from multiple sources.